Borehole Iron and Manganese Removal

-Each RO can be fed by either filter and there is a monitoring system incorporated into the inlet manifold of the RO plants that ensures that no oxidising chemical is allowed to reach and potentially damage the RO membranes even if the neutralising chemical should fail.
+Each RO can be fed by either filter and there is a monitoring system incorporated into the inlet manifold of the RO plants, that ensures no oxidising chemical is allowed to reach and potentially damage the RO membranes, even if the neutralising chemical should fail.

 A portable Clean In Place (CIP) system is incorporated into the design.

 Pay back for the total installation is under one year.